apekshapriya/Cooking_Activity_Classification/README.md

 #### Note:

-If we want to better the model furthermore, the dataset can be used wisely.
+If we want to better the model further, the dataset can be used wisely.

 ## Model